Werner-Staeblein/Project-1/README.md

 *  Lighthouse testing indicates minimal performance losses (values of 98-99) on mobile for use of fontawesome and google fonts locally (instaed of CDN).
 In order to be compliant with GDPR (a European law always matters more than a lighthouse performance score), I decided to maintain fontawesome and googlefonts locally without CDN as performance loss is still acceptable.
 No performance losses on desktop

+* manual checks that no broken internal links exist

+* descriptive name files, descriptive image names without spaces or capitalisations to ensure cross-platform compatibility

+* ensured that code is indented in consistent manner to ease readability with no unnecessary repeated blank lines

+* Checked that valiation on input fields is done before submission via HTML valiation in input fields

 1. **[W3 Markup Validation](https://validator.w3.org/) - HTML Validation**